waylenguo/teleport/rfd/0073-kube-secret-storage.md

 - Deployment: `TELEPORT_REPLICA_NAME` is a constant string `{{ .Release.Name }}`.
 - Statefulset: `TELEPORT_REPLICA_NAME` is a dynamic value provided by Kubernetes `fieldPath: metadata.name`.

-When an operator wants to upgrade from an old chart to the Helm chart that implements this RFD and his setup has no storage, it's running as Deployment, and the replica number was bigger than 1, it will lead into a switch from Deployment to a Statefulset.
-This change is managed by Helm by destroying the Deployment object and creating the new Statefulset.
+When an operator wants to upgrade from an old chart to the Helm chart that implements this RFD and his setup has no storage and the replica number was bigger than 1, it will lead into a switch from Deployment to a Statefulset.
+Helm manages this change by destroying the Deployment object and creating the new Statefulset.
 During this transition, even if the operator has the PodDisruptionBudget object enabled, the Kubernetes cluster might become inaccessible from Teleport because there is no guarantee that the system has at least one agent replica running.

-Another limitation that appears when the operator wants to change the number of replicas is that this process must necessarily be executed through Helm.
-If the operator decides to do a manual increase of replicas by editing the Kubernetes objects, it will have the following limitations, depending on the object type:
+Another limitation that appears when the operator wants to change the number of replicas they must execute this process through Helm.
+If the operator does a manual increase of the number of replicas by editing the Kubernetes objects, it will cause the following limitations, depending on the object type:

-- `Deployment`: all agents will use the exact same identity when accessing the cluster.
+- `Deployment`: all agents will use the same identity when accessing the cluster.
-- `Statefulset`: some replicas will fail to start.
+- `Statefulset`: some replicas cannot start.
 They will try to join the cluster again because they cannot read their secrets.
-This happens because each replica will have its own identity secret and RBAC only lists access rules to some of them, resulting in pods not being able to read the secrets for newest replicas and, eventually, the new replicas will trigger the cluster invitation process.
+This happens because each replica will have its own identity secret and RBAC only lists access rules to some of them, resulting in pods not being able to read the secrets for newest replicas and the new replicas will trigger the cluster invitation process each time they restart.

 ### Secret creation and lifecycle

-Secrets are created, read and updated by the agent.
+The agent creates, reads and updates the Kubernetes Secrets.

 The agent will never issue a delete request to destroy the secret.
-This is achieved by Helm's `post-delete` hook once `helm uninstall` is executed.
+Helm’s `post-delete` hook achieves this once the operator executes `helm uninstall`.

 #### Secret content